JustinSDK/dotSCAD/docs/lib2x-vrn2_space.md

 # vrn2_space

-Creats a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) in the first quadrant.
+Create a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) in the first quadrant.
 You specify a space and a grid width.
 The center of each cell will be distributed in each grid randomly.

 **Since:** 2.4